 What is this test?
 It’s an in-depth assessment where you carry out specific tasks to prove how competent you are in areas such as electrical installation and fault-finding.
-The test is broken down into different sections and takes three days to complete.
+The test is broken down into different sections and takes two days to complete.

 Think of it as similar to a driving test – you spend weeks or months learning how to drive before taking a test where you put everything into practice and an examiner assesses your driving ability against a set of criteria.
 This test determines whether you are capable of safely driving a car on your own, or not.

 Like any other exam, strict conditions are in place during the AM2 and AMS assessments, such as not being allowed to bring in electronic devices or speak to other candidates.
 You’ll be monitored by an assessor who will mark your work throughout the day.

-At the end of the test, you will find out whether you have passed or failed within three working days.
+At the end of the test, you will find out whether you have passed or failed within five working days.
 If you fail on a specific section, you will be able to resit this part of the test, rather than retake the entire assessment.

 Your training provider will be able to tell you.
 It depends on the type of apprenticeship you are doing.
 If you are on the Apprenticeship Framework, you will take the AM2 test.
 If it’s the Apprenticeship Standard, which is becoming more common, you will take the AM2S.